Andrew Kim: Education

 Born in South Korea, in the city of Pyeongchang.
 Kim was educated at Seoul High School alongside Suh Hoon.
-He is cousin of Chung Eui-yong, the director of South Korea's National Security Office.
+He is a cousin of Chung Eui-yong, the director of South Korea's National Security Office.

 CIA career

 He served in Moscow, Beijing and Bangkok and later as station chief in Seoul for the Central Intelligence Agency.
 He retired but returned to lead the Korea Mission Centre.
 Kim is viewed as a hawk on North Korea.